-On February 16, 2021, the Company granted an aggregate of 107,000 options to purchase shares of the Company's common stock to employees and a key consultant.
-The options are exercisable at \$4.97 for a term of ten years with one-third vesting on the one-year anniversary and two-thirds vesting quarterly thereafter for two years with an estimated fair value of \$3.99 per option.
+On March 30, 2022, the Company granted 350,000 options to purchase shares of its common stock an employee.
+The options are exercisable at \$1.30 per share for ten years with one-third vesting on the first anniversary of the date of grant, and the remaining two-thirds vesting in substantially equal quarterly installments over the following two years.